Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Introduction

 \section{Introduction}

-The differential cross section represents basic experimental characteristic established in elastic collisions of protons.
-If the influence of spins is not considered, the $t$ (four momentum transfer squared) dependence exhibits a very similar structure in all cases of elastic scattering of charged hadrons at contemporary high energies: there is a dip-bump or shoulder structure following the diffraction peak characterizing the behavior at small $|t|$ practically for all colliding hadrons \cite{Carter1986}.
-The elastic differential cross section $\frac{\text{d}\sigma}{\text{d}t}$ may be defined using elastic scattering amplitude $\ampl{}$ as (common units $\hbar = c = 1$ used)
+Elastic differential cross section $\text{d}\sigma/\text{d}t$ represents basic experimental characteristic established in elastic collisions of hadrons.
+If the influence of spins is not considered, the $t$ (four momentum transfer squared) dependence exhibits a very similar structure in all cases of elastic scattering of charged hadrons at contemporary high energies: there is a peak at very low values of $|t|$, followed by a (nearly) exponential region and then there is a dip-bump or shoulder structure at even higher values of $|t|$ practically for all colliding hadrons \cite{Carter1986}. \Cref{fig:dsdt_data_pp53gev_pp8000gev} shows comparison of measured $\text{d}\sigma/\text{d}t$ for pp scattering at the ISR energy of 52.8~GeV and much higher LHC energy of 8~TeV as examples.